-The developer starts by creating a JSF form that generates the HTML interface (Table 1).
-After the HTML form is prototyped, the developer can now add GTLAB tags to Gridenable the HTML form submission components.
+The developer starts by creating a JSF form that generates the HTML interface (Figure 1).
+After the HTML form is prototyped, the developer can now add GTLAB tags to Grid-enable the HTML form submission components.
 GTLAB tags consist of non-visual page action components with one exception: we override the 'submit' button tag that propagates user events to the backend.

 A full example is given in Table 1.
 The GTLAB tag part that specifies the Grid actions is surrounded by GTLAB submit tag, which in turn is contained within JSF view page.
 Table 1 shows the key GTLAB tags for constructing the Dashboard portlet.
-As explained in the previous section, this portlet basically gets user credential from myproxy repository and submits two dependent jobs using GRAM service.
-End users provide username and password values that are bound to o:myproxy tag attributes in the web from.
-The first job is to retrieve the user ID on the specific TeraGrid resource, and the second is to submit the showq command.
+As explained in the previous section, this portlet basically submits two dependent jobs using GRAM service.
+The first one is to retrieve the user ID on the specific TeraGrid resource, and the second is to submit the showq command.
 These two jobs and their dependency are shown in Table 1.
 Note resulting output data must still be formatted for display.